Stellacore/peridetic/README.md

 #### Data Preconditions

-No argument value testing is performed since any function arguments generally have a valid interpretation if they contain non-degenerate numeric values (i.e.  provided values are not NaN or infinity values - in which case NaN values are returned).
+Function arguments have a generally valid interpretation if they contain non-degenerate numeric values (i.e.  provided values are not NaN or infinity values.
+Therefore, no input argument value testing is performed.

+However, if input data contain any NaN values, those are propagated through computations, then _all components_ of the return array are set to NaN.

-##### Crazy Inputs
+##### Crazy Values

 Internal checking of values is limited to conditions that may occur in the course of processing meaningful data.
-I.e. there is no checking for unusual conditions such as providing denormalized values as input and so on.

-There intentionally is no effort (nor overhead) to detect infinity or subnormal data values.
+There intentionally is no code (nor overhead) to detect infinity or subnormal data values.
 Instead, such values are propagated through computations based on the properties and characteristics of local compiler, libraries and hardware.

-If this is important, consider wrapping the transforms functions inside a test along the lines of:
+If the ability to provide bad data values is important, then consider wrapping the transforms functions inside a test along the lines of:

 	double const wildValueComponent{ ... };
 	if ((0. == wildValueComponent) || std::isnormal(wildValueComponent))
 	{
-		// Here, wildValueComponent is a valid LPA or XYZ component }
+		// Here, wildValueComponent is a valid LP or XYZ component
+		// Altitude should still satisfy (MinAlt < Alt)
+	}

 NaN values are used internally to represent "null" (i.e. undefined or uninitialized values).
 In general, these are not visible to consuming code.
 However, if the calling code provides any NaN values as input data then NaN populated data instances will be returned.
+Consuming code, if desired, can rely on this for use as part of a "null object pattern" paradigm.

-Consuming code can verify that return data values are valid (which they should always been unless input values are out of control) by checking for quite_NaN.
+E.g. consumer code can verify that return data values are valid (which they should always been unless input values are out of control) by checking for quite_NaN.
 For invalid return values, if any component is bad, then *all* components are set to NaN values, so that only the first array element need be tested.
 E.g.

 	peri::XYZ const ecefLoc{ peri::xyzForLpa(...) };
 	if (! std::isnan(ecefLoc[0]))